 As an adult, I can look back on my December birthday and smile.
 I love this time of year, and love sharing my birthday with the holiday cheer.
 I have friends born in late November through mid January who feel differently though.
 It seems that the happiest time of year can overshadow a birthday close to (or on) a holiday.
-As a parent with a son turning three two days before Thanksgiving, I’m trying to find the balance!
+As a parent with a son turning four on Thanksgiving, I’m trying to find the balance!

 Celebrating a Child’s Holiday Birthday